GaiaNet-AI/docs/docs/governance/Delegation/why-its-important.md

 You can pass the following options to the program.

 * Using `-c` or `--ctx_size` to specify the context size of the input.
 This defaults to 512.
+* Using `-l` or `--heading_level` to specify the markdown heading level for each vector.
+This defaults to 1.
 * Using `-m` or `--maximum_context_length` to specify a context length in the CLI argument.
 That is to truncate and warn for each text segment that goes above the context length.
 * Using `-s` or `--start_vector_id` to specify the start vector ID in the CLI argument.
 This will allow us to run this app multiple times on multiple documents on the same vector collection.